sedol1339/files/abstracts.md

     - We propose probabilistic weighted pooling and achieve competitive results
     - We found that the effect of convolutional dropout is not trivial

+Xu, K., Ba, J., Kiros, R., Cho, K., Courville, A., Salakhutdinov, R., ...Bengio, Y. (2015).
+Show, Attend and Tell: Neural Image Caption Generation with Visual Attention. arXiv, 1502.03044.
+Retrieved from https://arxiv.org/abs/1502.03044v3

+    - We introduce an attention based model for image captioning with either soft or hard attention
+    - Soft deterministic attention is trainable by SGD
+    - Hard stochastic attention is trainable by maximizing an approximate ELBO or equivalently by REINFORCE
+    - We achieve SOTA on Flickr8k, Flickr30k and MS COCO

 ## 2016

 Abdi, M., & Nahavandi, S. (2016).
 Multi-Residual Networks: Improving the Speed and Accuracy of Residual Networks. arXiv, 1609.05672.
 Retrieved from https://arxiv.org/abs/1609.05672v4